boonlogic/boon-docs/docs/NanoDocs/Overview.md

   </tr>
 </table>

-The Boon Nano is deployed in both a general-use platform called [Expert Console](../../README.md/#Expert) and as a streaming sensor analytics application called **Amber**
+The Boon Nano is deployed in both a general-use platform called [Expert Console](../../README.md/#Expert) and as a streaming sensor analytics application called [Amber](../../README.md/#Amber)
-* **Expert:** The Expert console provides the full functionality of the Boon Nano including all analytics (described below) and is oriented toward batch processing of input data.
+* **Expert Console:** The Expert console provides the full functionality of the Boon Nano including all analytics (described below) and is oriented toward batch processing of input data.
-* **Amber:** By specializing the Expert console for real-time streaming data, Amber provides an easy-to-use interface for sending streams of successive sensor values as a time series and getting back analytic values that correspond one-for-one to the sensor values.
+* **Amber:** Amber is a specialized interface for the Nano designed for real-time streaming data.
+Amber provides an easy-to-use interface for sending streams of successive sensor values as a time series and getting back analytic values that correspond one-for-one to the sensor values.
 These analytic values are typically used for anomaly detection in the sensor stream.

-## Configuring the Boon Nano
+## <a name="Configuration"></a>Configuring the Boon Nano

-### Batch Mode vs. Streaming Mode
-* **clusterMode (batch or streaming):** The Boon Nano can be operated in batch mode or streaming mode depending on the application.
-In **batch mode**, successive patterns clustered by the Nano are not assumed to have any temporal relationship.
-For instance, segmentation of tissue types from a DICOM CT scan uses batch mode.
-Anomaly detection for quality control using camera images of standard units on a manufacturing line uses batch mode.
-In **streaming mode**, it assumed that successive patterns are temporally related and they typically overlap.
-Examples of streaming mode data would be overlapping, successive windows of single-sensor data or successive sensor fusion patterns coming off multiple related sensors in real-time.

 ### Clustering Configuration
 The Boon Nano uses the clustering configuration to determine the properties of the model that will be built for the input data.

 * **numericType:** One numeric type is chosen to apply to all of the features in each input vector.
 A good default choice for numeric type is float32, which represents 32-bit, IEEE-standard, floating-point values.
 In some cases, all features in the input data are integers ranging from -32,768 and 32,767 (int16) or non-negative integers ranging from 0 to 65,535 (uint16), for instance, bin counts in a histogram.
 Using these integer types may give slightly faster inference times, however, float32 performance is usually similar to the performance for the integer types.
 For nearly all applications, float32 is a good general numeric type to use.
 * **Feature List:** A pattern is comprised of **features** which represent the properties of each column in the vectors to be clustered.
 Each feature has a **range** (a min and max value) that represents the expected range of values that feature will take on in the input data.
 This range need not represent the entire range of the input data.
 For example, if the range of a feature is set to -5 to 5, then values greater than 5 will be treated as if they were 5 and value less than -5 will be treated as -5.
 This truncation (or outlier filtering) can be useful in some data sets.
 Each feature is also assigned a **weight** between 0 and 1000 which determines its relative importance in assignment of patterns into clusters.
 Setting all weights to 1 is a common setting, which means all features are weighted equally.
 Setting a weight to 0 means that feature is ignored in clustering as if it were not in the vector at all.
 Finally, each feature can be assigned an optional user-defined **label** (for example, "systolic", "pulse rate", "payload length", "output current").
 Labels have no effect on the clustering.
-* **percentVariation:** The percent variation setting ranges from 1% to 20% and determines the degree of similarity the Nano will require between patterns assigned to the same cluster.
+* **percentVariation:** The percent variation setting ranges from 1.0% to 20.0% and determines the degree of similarity the Nano will require between patterns assigned to the same cluster.
 Smaller percent variation settings create more clusters with each cluster having more similarity between patterns assigned it.
 A larger choice for percent variation produces coarser clustering with fewer clusters.
 * **streamingWindowSize:** This indicates the number of successive samples to use in creating overlapping patterns.
 For instance, it is typical in single-sensor streaming mode applications to have only one feature and a streaming window size greater than 1.
 If there is one feature, and the streaming window size is 25, then each pattern clustered by the Nano is comprised of the most recent 25 values from the sensor.
 In this case, each pattern overlaps 24 samples with its predecessor.
 In batch mode, it is typical to use a streaming window size of 1.
+(See [Amber](../../README.md/#Amber) for additional details.)
 <table class="table">
   <tr>
     <td><img src="images/streaming_window.png" width="800"></td>